170. The Principles of Satisfying God

 First, for the sake of your fate, you should seek the approval of God.
 This is to say, since you acknowledge that you are a member of the house of God, you ought then to bring peace of mind to God and satisfy Him in all things.
 You must, in other words, be principled in your actions and conform to the truth in them.
 If this is beyond you, then you shall be detested and rejected by God and spurned by every man.
 Once you have fallen into such a predicament, you cannot then be counted among the house of God, which is precisely what it is meant by not being approved of by God.

 Secondly, you ought to know that God likes those who are honest.
-In substance, God is faithful, and so His words can always be trusted; His actions, furthermore, are faultless and unquestionable, which is why God likes those who are absolutely honest with Him.
+In essence, God is faithful, and so His words can always be trusted; His actions, furthermore, are faultless and unquestionable, which is why God likes those who are absolutely honest with Him.
 Honesty means giving your heart to God, being genuine with God in all things, being open with Him in all things, never hiding the facts, not trying to deceive those above and below you, and not doing things only to curry favor with God.
 In short, to be honest is to be pure in your actions and words, and to deceive neither God nor man. …

 The third thing I want to tell you is this: Every person, in the course of living their life of faith in God, has done things that resist and deceive God.
 Some misdeeds need not be recorded as an offense, but some are unforgivable; for there are many deeds that violate the administrative decrees, which offend the disposition of God.
 Many who are concerned about their own fates may ask what these deeds are.
 You should know that you are arrogant and haughty by nature, and unwilling to submit to the facts.
 For this reason, I shall tell you bit by bit after you have reflected upon yourselves.
 I exhort you to get a better understanding of the content of the administrative decrees, and to make an effort to know the disposition of God.
 If not, you will find it difficult to keep your lips sealed, your tongues will wag too freely with high-sounding talk, and you will unwittingly offend the disposition of God and fall into the darkness, losing the presence of the Holy Spirit and the light.
 Because you are unprincipled in your actions, because you do and say that which you should not, you shall receive a fitting retribution.
 You should know that though you are unprincipled in word and deed, God is highly principled in both.
 The reason you receive retribution is because you have offended God, not a person.
 If, in your life, you commit many offenses against the disposition of God, then you are bound to become a child of hell.